theo-armour/agenda/2-peeps/2024-02-03-mike-marean.md

 The mental model to keep in mind is "Separation of Concerns".

 ### Recent 3D Mind Map Examples

+My efforts from 2020 or so are not as sophisticated as the current tools.
+I have been using Raindrop.io to collect and display my 3D Mind Maps I came across:

 <iframe style="border: 0; width: 100%; height: 450px;" allowfullscreen frameborder="0" src="https://raindrop.io/TheoA/3d-mind-maps-41394298/embed"></iframe>

 ### Wikipedia Entries